 A bottle warmer is a convenient way to heat up breast milk without using a microwave.
 Bottle warmers can be found in most stores and are very affordable.
-All you have to do is put the bottle in the warmer, and it will heat up the milk to a safe temperature.
+All you have to do is put the bottle in the warmer, and it will heat up the breast milk to a safe temperature.

 There are also many different types of bottle warmers on the market.
 Some are designed for travel, while others are meant to be left at home.
 You can choose the one that best suits your needs.

-Just make sure you follow the manufacturer’s instructions carefully so that you don’t damage your milk or the warmer.
+Just make sure you follow the manufacturer’s instructions carefully so that you don’t damage your breast milk or the warmer.

 Use a Bowl of Warm Water

-If you can’t microwave breast milk in a baby bottle or use a bottle warmer, you can warm it up in a bowl of warm water.
+Since microwaving breast milk in a baby bottle or use a bottle warmer, you can warm it up in a bowl of warm water.
 Just put the bottle in the warm water and let it sit for about one minute until it’s warmed up.

-Be careful not to use boiling hot water, as this can heat the milk to temperatures above 104 degrees which can also cause it to scald your baby’s mouth and lose nutrients.
-Plus, the milk doesn’t need to be too warm – the goal is to just bring it up to a lukewarm temperature.
+Be careful not to use boiling hot water, as this can heat the breast milk to temperatures above 104 degrees which can also cause it to scald your baby’s mouth and lose nutrients.
+Plus, human milk doesn’t need to be too warm – the goal is to just bring it up to a lukewarm temperature.